developeralltheway/ParseChats/README.md

 # ParseChats
-This project will be used to build a parser to parse chat messages written in English language for non-english language.
+This project will be used to build a parser to parse chat messages written using English alphabets for non-english language.

 Country like India people use English words frequently when then converse.
 This prompts them to write words from Indian language even using English alphabets.
 This creates a problem for the language parsers used to parse these chat messages as they cannot match the words in the standatd English dictionary